neggles/CrashForge/README.md

    It can also change the root/ssh login password to the default, which is 12345.

 5. Turn your printer completely OFF.
-6. Unplug your printer, then turn the power switch on for 15 seconds.
+6. Unplug your printer, then turn the power switch off for 15 seconds.
 7. Place the usb stick into the printer's front USB port.
 8. Turn on your printer and wait.